gau-nernst/centernet-lightning/README.md

 # }
 ```

 Results are `torch.Tensor`.
-Use `.numpy()` to get `np.ndarray`.
+Use `.numpy()` to get `np.ndarray` for post-processing.
+See the Datasets section below on more information about the `InferenceDataset`.

 ## Model architecture

 The `CenterNet` is a "meta" architecture: it can take in any backbone (that outputs a feature map) and output the specified output heads in parallel.
-The `CenterNet` class also implements a few functions to help with training and running detections.

 Backbones: